 Thesis Proposal: The thesis proposal should be approved by the MA Committee on or before November 1 of year 2.
-If the proposal has not been approved by the committee by January 15 of year 2, the student's good standing in the program is at risk.
+If the proposal has not been approved by the committee by January 15 of year 2, the student will fall out of academic good standing.

 Thesis Defense: The thesis should be completed and defended by the end of the second year in residence.
-If the thesis has not been defended by October 1 of year 3, a student's good standing in the program is at risk (see "Sample Progress & Progress Benchmarks").
+If the thesis has not been defended by November 1 of year 3, the student will fall out of academic good standing (see "Sample Progress & Progress Benchmarks").

-II.7.5 Informing the Graduate Program Assistant
+II.7.5 Informing the Graduate Program Assistant & Degree Check